parkinsons-toolkit/app-content/pages-content/managing-symptoms/sexual-health.md

 ---

 ## What Might Be Causing It?
 At times, it is completely normal to have issues with sex.
 Different factors can influence it, including tiredness and mood.
 Normal ageing also causes physical changes that affect the ability to have or enjoy sex.

-- **Women after menopause:** Lower oestrogen levels can cause less lubrication and sometimes vaginal sensitivity or inflammation, making sex painful.
-- **Health conditions & medicines:** Pain from arthritis, pelvic problems after childbirth, diabetes, heart disease, smoking, and excess alcohol can all affect sexual function.

-### Parkinson’s-Specific Factors
+After the menopause women have lower oestrogen levels.
+This can cause less lubrication and sometimes the lining of the vagina can become sensitive or inflamed.
+This can make sex painful.
+Health conditions and medicines can affect sexual function in different ways, such as pain from arthritis or pelvic problems after childbirth.
+Diabetes, heart disease, smoking and excess alcohol can also lead to sexual difficulties.

+Parkinson's can impact on a person's sex life in various ways:
-- **Movement problems:** Slowed movements or difficulties coordinating movements
+- **Movement problems** (e.g. slowed movements or difficulties coordinating movements).
-- **Fatigue:** Can lower sex drive (libido)
+•	**Fatigue** can lower your sex drive (libido).
-- **Bladder or bowel problems:** May make you or your partner nervous about sexual activity
+•	**Bladder or bowel problems** may make you or your partner nervous about engaging in sexual activity.
-- **Medication:** Some medications (e.g., antidepressants) can impact sexual desire, arousal, and ability to orgasm
+•	**Medication:** some medications (e.g. those used to treat depression) can impact sexual desire, arousal levels, and ability to orgasm.
-- **Reduced sex drive:** Psychological and emotional effects of managing a long-term condition, Parkinson’s itself, tiredness, and depression
+•	**Reduced sex drive (libido)** can occur as a result of the psychological and emotional impact of managing a long-term condition or as a direct result of Parkinson’s.
+Tiredness and depression, which are common in Parkinson’s, can also reduce sex drive.
-- **Reduced arousal & orgasm:** Parkinson’s can affect sexual function
+•	**Reduced arousal and orgasm:** Parkinson’s can affect the body’s sexual function.
-- **Confidence issues**
+•	**Confidence.**

-**Note:** Some Parkinson’s medicines (dopamine agonists) can cause **hypersexuality**—a marked increase in sexual interest, arousal, and behaviour.
-See the Impulsive Behaviours page for more information.
+Some Parkinson’s medicines (e.g. dopamine agonists) can cause ‘hypersexuality’.
+This is a marked increase in sexual interest, arousal, and behaviour.
+It might mean having more sexual thoughts or desire for different sexual practices.
+See the _Impulsive Behaviours_ page for more information.

 ---

 ## What Should I Do About It?

-Sexual function issues are sometimes normal and may improve on their own.
-If they don’t, you can try self-help strategies or speak to your GP or Parkinson’s specialist team.
-These conversations are private and confidential, and medication changes may help.
+At times, issues with sexual function are normal and may improve on their own.
+But if they don’t, there are things you can try that might help (see section ‘What can I try for myself?’).

+If the problems are more frequent and bother you, talk to your GP or Parkinson’s specialist team.
+Many people are embarrassed by talking about sex - but remember these conversations are private and confidential.
+There are possible changes that can be made to medication that may improve your symptoms so do not be afraid to talk about it.

-**Hypersexuality:** Mild increases may be manageable for some couples, but if sexual desires feel out of control or cause behavioural changes, speak to your Parkinson’s specialist urgently.
+**Hypersexuality:** If very mild, some couples may feel happy about the increase in sexual activity.
+But if sexual desires feel out of control, out of character or cause noticeable changes in behaviour then this should be addressed.
+Speak to your Parkinson’s specialist team urgently if this is the case.
+For more information, see the _Impulsive Behaviours_ page.

 <div class="video-container">
 <iframe